Sometimes, you just need to get away. If you're in need of an escape, why not head to Denver, Colorado?

 There are also deals to be had in June.
 If you fly out of Greenville on June 14 and return from Denver on June 17, Frontier Airlines can get you there and back for $193 roundtrip.

 To plan your accommodations, here are some of Denver’s top-rated hotels, that we selected from Skyscanner's listings based on price and customer satisfaction.

 The Brown Palace Hotel and Spa (321 17th St.)

-For an all-around top recommendation, consider The Brown Palace Hotel and Spa.
+If you're looking to treat yourself, consider The Brown Palace Hotel and Spa.
 The hotel has a 4.9-star rating on Skyscanner, and rooms are currently available for $169.